emitanaka/SAI/README.md

 WARNING: validate that the method works for your own data context.

 The default setting has been set so that the results are reproducible and less prone to “creativity”, as desired for data processing.
+The reproducibility is achieved within the same system (i.e. computer) only and not necessarily across different systems.

 ## Installation